Is Portugal about to go down the same road as Greece?

 A nation that just months ago was hailed as an example of how to follow through with budget austerity measures has become a new source of concern in Europe.

 A left-wing coalition has unseated a center-right government that introduced the deep spending cuts and steep tax hikes demanded since 2011 by creditors during Portugal's 78 billion-euro ($82.6 billion) bailout.

 The developments echo what happened in Greece, whose radical leaders this year almost crashed the nation out of the eurozone.

-Here's a look at whether Portugal is likely to go the way of Greece.
+Here's a look at whether Portugal's new government is likely to go the way of Greece.

-Led by the moderate Socialist Party, which took office Thursday, Portugal's new administration will be backed in Parliament by the Communist Party and the radical Left Bloc and Green Party.
+Led by the moderate Socialist Party, Portugal's new administration will be backed in Parliament by the Communist Party and the radical Left Bloc and Green Party.

 Their rise and rhetoric bring to mind the radical Syriza party in Greece and its dramatic clashes this year with its eurozone creditors.
 Syriza initially refused to agree to more budget cuts and the creditors responded by almost pushing Greece out of the euro.

-The new government in Lisbon — the country's second-largest ever, with 17 ministers and 41 deputy ministers — is taking up a similar battle cry, vowing to "turn the page" on austerity, which Germany has championed for years to reduce high debts despite the economic hardship it can create.
+The new government in Lisbon is taking up a similar battle cry, vowing to "turn the page" on austerity, which Germany has championed for years to reduce high debts despite the economic hardship it can create.
 That kind of rebelliousness alarms investors, who like predictability.